TL;DR

 - How vulnerable should I be?
 As much as feels worth it the next morning.
 Test on someone close before publishing.

 - Can AI write the full story?
-It can draft, but the texture only you can supply.
-Use it for outline + transitions.
+It can draft, but only you can supply the texture.
+Use it for the outline and transitions, then write the scenes yourself.

 - One story, multiple formats?
 Yes.
-Outline once, format separately for keynote, essay, social.
+Outline once, then format separately for keynote, essay, and social.
 See cross-platform repurpose.

 Related